Thérèse of Lisieux: Illness

-In October 1886, her oldest sister, Marie, entered the same Carmelite monastery, adding to Therese's grief.
-Therese was angry and shed "bitter tears" as Marie did not wait for her.
+In October 1886, her oldest sister, Marie, entered the same Carmelite monastery, adding to Therese's grief as Marie did not wait for her.
 Therese also suffered from scruples, a condition experienced by other saints such as Alphonsus Liguori, also a Doctor of the Church, and Ignatius Loyola, the founder of the Jesuits.
 She wrote: "One would have to pass through this martyrdom to understand it well, and for me to express what I experienced for a year and a half would be impossible".